-Headphones may be needed for all ELA/L Sections, as well as for students who receive the text-to-speech accommodation for the ELA/L assessments or the text-to-speech accessibility feature for mathematics or MISA assessments.
-A Test Audio button will appear on the sign-in page to assure the student has sound.
+Headphones may be needed for all ELA/L Sections, as well as for students who receive the text-to-speech accessibility feature for mathematics, MISA, or Social Studies assessments.
+A Test Audio button will appear on the sign-in page to ensure the student has sound.